yasirsharif/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-04_instructions.md

     ![Querying data in Cosmos DB using Data Explorer in the Azure portal](Linked_Image_Files/M04-E03-T02-img02.png)

-1. In the existing query window, write a query that returns returns the price, description, and product ID for all products, ordered by price, in ascending order.
+6. In the existing query window, replace the previous query and write a query that returns returns the price, description, and product ID for all products, ordered by price, in ascending order.

     ```SQL
     SELECT p.price, p.description, p.productId